craked5/Steam-CSGO-Inv-Seller/README.md

 When all this is done, you should see it selling all your items (except the ones that you dont want to sell).

-If any anything goes wrong just contact me here or on my email.
+If any anything goes wrong just contact me here or on my email, craked5@gmail.com

 If you enjoyed this program please consider donating some cheap skins or a lousy $ as i am a poor college student :)